barshchou/webappui-automation/.github/pull_request_template.md

 ## Self-check checklist before submitting a PR:
 - [ ] 1.
 Make sure that you've ran `npm run lint:run` or `lint:fix` and there is no errors
-- [ ] 2.
-Make sure that you've ran `npm run tsc:check` and there is no errors

 ## Types of changes